How to Optimize Higher Education Websites for Google AI Overviews and Generative Search Engines

 Optimize for Long Tail Keywords and Conversational Search

-AI-powered search engines respond accurately to complex queries, such as “small colleges with internship programs in the New York City area with no application fee.”
-Pivot your keyword research to identify question-based, long-tail search terms and use them to enrich your content.
+AI-powered search engines respond accurately to complex queries, such as “What are some small colleges with internship programs in the New York City area with no application fee.”
+Pivot your keyword research to identify question-based, long-tail search terms and use them to enrich your content as an AI Overview SEO strategy.

-Tips for Keyword Research Strategy for SGE and Generative Search:
+Tips for Keyword Research Strategy for AI Overviews and Generative Search:

 • Leverage Third-Party Tools: Tools like Answer the Public help identify questions your target audience is asking.